-Marie Lake was thermally stratified between June and September 2007 (Figure 4).
-Surface water temperature peaked at 20.7° C on 11 July and declined to 13° C on 9 September 2007.
-The upper layer (epilimnion) extended to ~6m in June.
-The thermocline extended to ~11m in mid-August and to 17m in September.
-Fall mixing had begun in early September, as evidenced by semi-isothermic (same water temperature at all depths) conditions.
-Marie Lake had not fully mixed prior to the 19 September sample date, but a strong thermal stratification was evident only in July and August 2007.
+Marie Lake was thermally stratified between June and September 2008 (Figure 4).
+Surface water temperature peaked at 19.0°C on 9 July and declined to 13.6° C by 22 September.
+The upper layer (epilimnion) extended to ~6 m in June.
+The thermocline extended to ~11 m in July and August.
+Fall mixing had begun in September, as evidenced by semi-isothermic (same water temperature at all depths) conditions.
+Marie Lake had not fully mixed prior to the 22 September sample date, but a strong thermal stratification was evident only in June, July and August.